 I tend to check the Costco app to see what offers are coming up.
 You can also find Costco’s periodic discounts on its Warehouse Savings webpage.
 Meanwhile, Sam’s Club’s periodic discounts are on its Instant Savings webpage.

 In my household of three, we know there are plenty of things we won’t go through.
-But if there’s a sale on something we want and we know it’s too much for just us, we try to split it.
+So, if there’s a sale on something we want and we know it’s too much for just us, we try to split it with someone else.
 It might be food, paper goods or coffee.
 If it’s a great deal, we find a way to make it work.

 Consider shopping with a friend or family member and splitting some of your purchases.
 What might be too much for one household might be perfect when it gets broken up for two.